vivianngo97/Punctuation_Transcription/README.md

 # Examples

 <pre><code># my_try is a Punc_data object

+>>> my_try.predict_new(my_try.loaded_model, "this is a string of text with no punctuation this is a new sentence") this is a string of text with no punctuation . this is a new sentence .

 >>> my_try.predict_new(my_try.loaded_model, "hello this is a computer program") hello , this is a computer program .